 While video is well-known for its ability to attract new prospects, it isn’t just a tool for marketers.
 It’s also an excellent way to help sales teams communicate more effectively — with each other and with your customers.

 Short of face-to-face conversation, video is the most effective way to share a message.
-As organizations adopt video, sales teams benefit with anywhere, anytime access to training, tips and strategies, a means to quickly record and share product demonstrations with prospects, a more engaging way to send personalized sales messages and more.
+As organizations adopt video, sales teams benefit with anywhere, anytime access to training, tips and strategies for selling, a means to quickly record and share product demonstrations with prospects, a more engaging way to send personalized sales messages, and more.

 With so many benefits, it’s no surprise video is taking off in sales organizations.
 The Aberdeen Group has found that many forward-looking companies are already using video across the sales cycle: